 Can you make money on Etsy?
 Absolutely, as long as you do your research and have something to sell that people are looking for then all you need to do is follow the rules and you’ll soon have yourself a nice side income and given the growth of Etsy a full time income isn’t out of the question.

 COST: Free to join – listing fees

-The chart below show how well their revenue has continued to climb especially in the 4th quarter:
+The chart below shows just how well their revenue has continued to climb especially in 2020:

-So now we’ve got that out of the way let’s look into what you can sell on Etsy.
+So now we’ve got that out of the way let’s look into what you can sell to make money on Etsy.

 There are 3 main groups

 - Craft Supplies

 Each of these groups have various sub-groups so the choice you have is enormous.
 The full list can be found here.